AOEpeople/TYPO3-Extra-Cache/README.txt

 	* Cache TYPO3-pages with nc_staticfilecache and modify statically cached content before sending it to the client
 	* Delete or update statically cached content if a certain event occur
 	* BE-modul for admins to show infos and delete statically cached content
+	* Scheduler-Task to clean-up removed files (files will not be deleted immediately (if editor delete them inside the TYPO3-BE), because statically cached content maybe have references to that files).
+Execute this scheduler-task not till then all statically cached content have been deleted or updated, so they have no more references to the deleted files!

 2) How does this extension works?